Itai-lupo/simple-logger/README.md

 ## usage
-you can add src to you SRCS and include to your include paths or use https://github.com/Itai-lupo/cpp-project-template
+you can add src to you SRCS and include to your include paths or use https://github.com/Itai-lupo/cpp-project-template you should also include git@github.com:Itai-lupo/simple-error-check.git in your project includes.

 this our the defines that can be used to change the behaver: